physicscatalyst.com logo

 The movement of water molecules through a selectively permeable membrane from a region of higher water concentration to a region of lower water concentration is called osmosis.

-1. Let us see what will happen if you put an animal cell or plant cells into solution of sugar or salt prepared in water?
+What happens if you put a cell into solution of sugar or salt prepared in water?

 • In plant cells, there occurs a rigid cell wall which lies outside the plasma membrane.